 Chapter 4: Testing and results

 By testing, I mean you need to measure some hard and fast numbers that capture useful information about the performance of whatever you’ve built.
-If the results of your testing include a table of reading and a graph, that’s all the better.
-As I mentioned above with respect to maths in the report, if there is no tables or graphs of “results” anywhere in the report, that will sound alarm bells in the minds of most examiners.
+If the results of your tests include tables of measurements and graphs, that’s all the better.
+As I mentioned above with respect to maths in the report, if no tables or graphs of “results” appear anywhere in the report, that will sound alarm bells in the minds of most examiners.

 When presenting results, it is critical that you provide detailed information about the circumstances under which they were obtained.
 Also,

 - Every single graph should have a clear self-explanatory title.